huanyushi/huanyushi.github.io/_posts/2024/2024-04-05-particle-operators.md

 <details class="details-block" markdown="1" open>
 <summary>Jellium model in plane wve presentation </summary>
-As an example for two particle operator, the interaction of the jellium model in plane wave representation is
+As an example for two-particle  operator, the interaction of the jellium model in plane wave representation is

 $$
 \begin{align}